Dopingus/cert-manager-webhook-dynu/README.md

   secretName: ingress-letsencrypt-cert # Secret name where the resulting certificate is saved in
 ```

-2. Submit the request:
+2. Submit the certificate creation request:

     ```bash
     kubectl apply -f openshift-ingress-letsencrypt-certificate.yaml -n openshift-ingress
     ```

-3. Monitor certificate creation progress by running the following command repeatedly.
-The process can take between 5 and 10 minutes:
+3. Monitor certificate creation progress by running the following command.
+The process can take between 5 and 10 minutes to complete:

     ```bash
-    kubectl get events --sort-by=.metadata.creationTimestamp -n openshift-ingress
+    watch "kubectl get events --sort-by=.metadata.creationTimestamp -n openshift-ingress | tail -n15"
     ```
 4. Alternatively, 'watch' the progress using the following command: